ustroetz/cost_model/README.md

 Harvesting calculates the costs for  four harvesting systems and returns the `Price` (US dollar/cubic feet) and `HarvestingSystem` (name) for the least expensive one.
 If no harvesting system is suitable due to limitations of the systems `Price = NaN` and `HarvestingSystem = 'NoSystem'` is returned.

-Harvesting is based on the Fuel Reduction Cost Simulator [(FRCS-West)] (http://www.fs.fed.us/pnw/data/frcs/FRCS-West.xls) from the USDA [(Documentation)](http://www.fs.fed.us/pnw/data/frcs/frcs.shtml).
+Harvesting is based on the Fuel Reduction Cost Simulator [(FRCS-West)] (http://www.fs.fed.us/pnw/data/frcs/frcs.shtml) from the USDA.

 Machine costs and labor costs are stored in [harvest_cost.xls] (forestcost/harvest_cost.xls).